johngage/tlpf-1/content/donate/proj1/RefTeam.md

   # For Showcase view, flip alternate rows?
   flip_alt_rows: false
 ---
-Here is the button for Airbnb donations throug GoFundMe
+Here is the button for Airbnb donations to the Refugee Olympic Team throug GoFundMe